DANNYDEE93/Deployment-5.1/README.md

 <ins> ***Deploy stage**: </ins> Activates python -venv, installs Gunicorn, runs the [database.py](https://github.com/DANNYDEE93/Deployment-5.1/blob/main/database.py) script to import required SQLAlchemy libraries to store data in a **database.db** SQLite file, and initializes the Flask web application through Gunicorn in daemon mode*

-&emsp;&emsp;&emsp;&emsp; *Since Gunicorn is running as a background process, the agent servers have more capacity to handle multiple tasks &e separately and simultaneously.
+* Since Gunicorn is running as a background process, the agent servers have more capacity to handle multiple tasks &e separately and simultaneously.

-&emsp;&emsp;&emsp;&emsp; *Decreases latency because even if the SSH session is closed, the web app can continuously run, restart, or stop the application when necessary.
+* Decreases latency because even if the SSH session is closed, the web app can continuously run, restart, or stop the application when necessary.

-&emsp;&emsp;&emsp;&emsp; *The main server's resources are balanced because Gunicorn can independently run its processes to handle more requests at a time.
+* The main server's resources are balanced because Gunicorn can independently run its processes to handle more requests at a time.

-&emsp;&emsp;&emsp;&emsp; *Gunicorn is configured to output log files and metrics in JUnit format.
+* Gunicorn is configured to output log files and metrics in JUnit format.

 <ins> ***Reminder stage:** </ins> Confirmation to the developer that the application is running on deployed on  web server*